martinjrobins/diffsl/book/src/language.md

 }
 ```

-We can define a sparse matrix `B` by specifying the non-zero elements:
+We can define a sparse matrix $B$ by specifying the non-zero elements:

 ```
 B_ij {